 By Farzon A. Nahvi, M.D.

-Dr. Farzon A. Nahvi, an emergency medicine physician in New York City, serves on the board of the New York chapter of Physicians for a National Health Program.
+Dr. Farzon A. Nahvi is an emergency medicine physician, the author of “Code Gray: Death, Life, and Uncertainty in the ER,” and a member of Physicians for a National Health Program.